 - Do I feel confident in this?

-- If it is damaged will I actually get this repaired?
+- Is it damaged AND will I actually get this repaired?

-If you can answer no to any of the 6 questions your decision has been made, it's time to say goodbye.
-There are very few exceptions to the six question rule and one of the major ones is if the item has a true sentimental value such as a formal dress.
-And the best way to deal with those is to take them to the dry cleaner, have them cleaned and sealed and then store them in a safe place.
+And here is why I love these six questions.
+It simplifies the process.
+If you can answer no to any of the six questions your decision has been made, it's time to say goodbye.
+Yep, no going back if there is a no, it is a go.
+There are very few exceptions to the six question rule and one of the major ones is if the item has a true sentimental value, such as a formal dress and the best way to deal with those is to take them to the dry cleaner, have them cleaned and sealed and then store them in a safe place.

 Once you have decided to say sayonara you have one more decision to make, what do you do with these items now?
-Fortunately there are many options available; sell, donate or trash.
-This last decision really has to do with the condition and style of the item.
-If the item is in great condition consign it at your local shop (like Love on a Hanger!) to get some extra funds to help replace the item with a new one that you will actually wear.
+Now this is where Marie K. and I agree.
+You have three options to take; sell, donate or trash.
+This is where you will have to make the call and look at the condition of the item.
+If the item is in great condition consign it at your local shop to get some extra cash to help replace the item with a new one that you will actually wear, talk about a win-win.
 If it is clear that you loved that top and now it is faded and has holes then it is probably time to let go, move on and throw it away!
-But if the condition of the item is somewhere in between the last two examples then your best option is likely to donate it.
+Sad but so true.
+Lastly, if the condition of the item is somewhere in between the last two examples then your best option is likely to donate it at your local thrift shop or Salvation Army, again another win-win.

-I wish you luck as I know that cleaning your closet is a difficult task!
+I wish you all of the luck as you go through this process because, believe me, I know how difficult this task is!
 But just remember that the light at the end of the tunnel is that once you have gone through your wardrobe it will leave you feeling confident and refreshed in everything that you have to wear!